n43ee7/OpenTerm/README.md

  \
 nCurses 5.7.0 or later linked with GCC
 ________________________________________________________________________________________
-Step 1) Please make sure you are in the project dependency "??"
+Please make sure you are in the project dependency "xxx" to execute shell.
+You may need to adjust global permissions to call the shell globally.

 #### Installation & Importing Project Dependencies
  \